-- For example, a dentist makes a credible brand ambassador for mouthwash.
+For example, a dentist would make a credible brand ambassador for mouthwash.
 Or a fitness instructor would be a reliable brand ambassador for Lululemon.

 This fitness instructor is a Lululemon brand ambassador.

 Most brand ambassadors agree to maintain an ongoing relationship with your brand and will continue to repeatedly promote it on social media, at trade shows, events, and through networking.
 Instead of using a script, they like to talk to others organically and one-on-one, as if they were having a conversation with a friend (although they may have to follow a list of guidelines that you provide).
-Which is why brand ambassadors are important for your marketing strategy.
+This is why brand ambassadors are so important for your marketing strategy.

 After seven years of loyalty, Maker’s Mark Ambassadors receive the opportunity to purchase bourbon from a barrel that bears their name.